 her colleagues had been helpful and understanding, her housemate jaya started making sure she had her meals. ira was grateful.

-pete would drop in for a chat at her cubicle at times. six months had passed by, then nine. arindam was pishima’s sister in law’s brother’s son, they were looking for a smart, educated, good looking bride for him. pishima had spoken to her uncles, then her mother. ma had called ira. ira hadn’t known what to say.
+pete would drop in for a chat at her cubicle at times. six months had passed by, then nine. arindam was pishima’s sister in law’s brother’s son. they were looking for a smart, educated, good looking bride for him. pishima had spoken to her uncles, then her mother. ma had called ira. ira hadn’t known what to say.

 she would have refused but she had heard the bereft undertone in ma’s voice. ma rarely cried. ira knew ma would like to see her married. she was twenty eight already, though people said nothing, it was mainly because they knew her father would insist all this talk of marriageable age, etc., was nonsense.

-ira had agreed to meet arindam. he was a pleasant enough person. he was bright, he lived in boston, he was working well… one of the better known consultancies. he’d make it to partner, no doubt. when she’d spoken of her career, he’d said, not to worry, she could take it easy and relax a bit… he had smiled slightly. she would find a job in boston, he was sure. she’d almost asked him, what he thought of relocating to bangalore and coming to stay with her for a while…
+ira had agreed to meet arindam. he was a pleasant enough person. he was bright, he lived in boston, he was working well… at one of the better known consultancies. he’d make it to partner, no doubt. when she’d spoken of her career, he’d said, not to worry, she could take it easy and relax a bit… he had smiled slightly. she would find a job in boston, he was sure. she’d almost asked him, what he thought of relocating to bangalore and coming to stay with her for a while…

 she had taken a couple of weeks to decide, then agreed to the proposal.